Whole of life insurance

 What is whole of life insurance?

-This is different from term life insurance, which only pays out if you die during the set period of time the policy runs for.
-If you die after a term life insurance policy finishes, your nearest and dearest won’t get any pay-out, regardless of how much or how long you may have paid premiums.
+This type of insurance is different from term life insurance, which is only designed to pay out if you die during the set period the policy runs for: typically, between 10 and 30 years.
+If you die after a term life insurance policy finishes, your nearest and dearest won’t get any pay-out, regardless of how much or how long you’ve paid your premiums.

 How does a whole of life policy work?